Thank you for visiting the Widewater Elementary Counseling Department.

 Mrs. Fair is the full time counselor.
-Ms. Good will be here three days a week (Mon, Tue, & Fri).
+Miss Good is here three days a week (Mon, Tue, & Fri).
 We will teach classroom lessons in all classrooms.
 Our primary focus is teaching children about character education and conflict resolution.
 We also have lessons about study skills, decision making, positive relationship skills, goal setting, career, and understanding self and others.
 Please ask your child what they have been learning about during guidance.

 If you need to come in to speak with one of the counselors, please call first to set up an appointment so that we can take the time needed to meet with you.
 We work with students individually to address issues as they arise during the school year.
 Parents are welcomed to seek our assistance if your child needs some extra counseling support.
 Because our schedules stay extremely busy, we want to be available for you to discuss your concerns.
 You can also email us at the addresses listed on this web page.
 Thank you!

 Three major components of the Counseling Program: